 This is probably one of those love it or hate it drinks.
 On one side it to me seems like a novelty drink in the sense of give me all the caffeine I can get.
 But at the same time if the espresso is made properly and the coffee is chosen wisely it can be an exceptional drink and unlike straight shots it’s not gone in a couple of sips.
 Personally I love it.
 If you have the option of choosing the coffee go with something roasted a little lighter and on the acidy side.
 The combinations of the caramelized sugars and depth of the espresso plus the high notes of the coffee make an excellent beverage.

 This is usually a Cappuccino or a Caffe Latte with chocolate syrup added.
 This term actually has very little meaning beyond chocolate being involved so you might want to ask what it is in a given coffee house before you order one.
 Some will use chocolate powder and instant milk while higher end shops with use a premium cocoa sauce and hand steam your choice of milk (almond, soy, coconut, etc).
+See this recipe for a Cafe Mocha for more details.

 Espresso Con Panna

 This is a shot with whipped cream.
 In high end shops, the whipped cream with be dispensed from a charger (nitrous oxide cartridge + 28%+ cream), with most midrange shops using a generic whipped cream that you would find from the grocery store.
+Here’s a more detailed Espresso Con Panna recipe.

 Please don’t ever buy an Espresso Con Panna from a shop that uses cool whip.